-D. Fund Balance with Treasury and Cash
+D. Fund Balance with Treasury

 Fund Balance with Treasury is the aggregate amount of the Foundation's funds with Treasury in expenditure, receipt, and deposit fund accounts.
 Appropriated funds recorded in expenditure accounts are available to pay current liabilities and finance authorized purchases.
 The U.S. Treasury processes cash receipts and disbursements of appropriated funds.
-Funds held with/outside the Treasury are available to pay agency liabilities.
-Funds held outside U.S. Treasury are maintained in accounts in each country with which the Foundation has a Strategic Partnership Agreement.
-Strategic Partner Governments deposit donations into these in-country accounts.
-In general, grants are funded equally with appropriated funds and donated funds (funds held outside U.S. Treasury).
-USADF controls all disbursements from these accounts.
-See Note 3 for a list of banks where the funds are maintained and where grant funds are processed.
+Fund Balances with Treasury are available to pay agency liabilities.